Top 10 Signs Of Hearing Loss

 - Avoiding social situations is a common behavior of people experiencing hearing loss.
 Maybe you misunderstand people frequently, and as a result, your friends and family think you aren’t listening or engaging in a conversation.
 However, constantly straining to hear and follow conversation is emotionally draining, and it is understandable to feel frustrated because communication is an integral part of all our relationships.
 But you shouldn’t feel you must avoid social situations because you have difficulty hearing, and receiving treatment will help ensure you can continue experiencing the moments that mean the most.

 - You experience a ringing sensation in the ears.
 We have all most likely experienced this, but if this happens to you regularly, you could have Tinnitus.
-Tinnitus is a condition that nearly 50 million Americans experience, which is caused by a malfunction in the auditory system — meaning something in your hearing system has gone wrong.
+Tinnitus is a condition experienced by nearly 50 million Americans, and is caused by a malfunctionin the auditory system — meaning something in your hearing system has gone wrong.
 From buzzing to whistling, hissing to ringing, clicking to swishing, the volume and sound of Tinnitus can change, but it is almost always accompanied by some form of hearing loss.

 - You have diabetes, circulatory or thyroid conditions.
 Studies have shown that healthy cardiovascular systems aid in healthy auditory systems — blood flows throughout the body, including to our ears.
 So, if you have a condition such as diabetes, circulatory or thyroid dysfunction where normal blood flow is affected, your hearing is likely to be affected, too.

 - You take medications that affect your hearing.
-According to the American Speech-Language-Hearing Association, there are more than 200 known ototoxic (harmful to the ear) medications available as both, prescriptions and over-the-counter.
-They’re used to treat serious infections, cancer or heart problems, but can also have serious side effects on your hearing.
+According to the American Speech-Language-Hearing Association, there are more than 200 known ototoxic (harmful to the ear) medications available both by prescription and over-the-counter.
+They’re used to treat serious infections, cancer or heart problems, but can also have serious adverse effects on your hearing.
 Ototoxic drugs can damage sensory cells in the inner ear used in hearing and balance.
 And although there is sometimes little choice for taking these medications, it’s important to discuss the potential for hearing damage with your doctor.

 On average, it takes people seven years from the time they first think they have hearing loss to the time they seek treatment.
 However, hearing loss is notorious for worsening over time.
-And while it’s true that even people with normal hearing can have trouble understanding or hearing in certain environment, if you’ve experienced, or are experiencing any of the signs above, it’s time to find a hearing care professional for an evaluation.
-Don’t wait to treat your hearing, get on the road to make Everyday Sounds Better today!
+And while it’s true that even people with normal hearing can have trouble understanding or hearing in certain environments, if you’ve experienced or are experiencing any of the signs above, don’t wait.
+Schedule a consultation so that we can evaluate your condition and provide the best options available.
+Don’t wait to treat your hearing, get on the road to better hearing today!